rubymoonhead/rubymoonhead/README.md

 - 👋 Hi!
-- 👀 I develop sites using the latest versions of HTML, CSS, and JS.
+- 👀 I learned to create websites using the latest HTML, CSS, and JS versions.
+- 🤓 But building a static site with Hugo is more convenient and fun.
 - 🌱 I’m currently: (1) a college student, (2) writing my content with Markdown, and (3) filling my Hugo-generated website with my content.

 <!---